 Who We Are

-San Francisco Inclusion Networks is a professional development initiative funded by First 5 San Francisco; Human Services Agency of San Francisco; and San Francisco’s Department of Children, Youth, and Their Families.
+San Francisco Inclusion Networks is a professional development initiative funded by First 5 San Francisco and San Francisco Office of Early Care and Education.
 Through training, technical assistance, and coaching activities, SF Inclusion Networks supports San Francisco’s early care and education staff in providing inclusive services to young children with disabilities and their families in community-based programs.

-Our team includes staff and consultants with extensive knowledge and experience in early childhood education, early childhood special education, occupational therapy, speech and language therapy, developmental screening, and family involvement.
+Our team includes staff and consultants with extensive knowledge and experience in early childhood education, early childhood special education, occupational therapy, speech and language therapy, developmental screening, and family engagement.

-SF Inclusion Networks collaborates with other early childhood initiatives throughout San Francisco, including Help Me Grow (formerly known as High Risk Infant Interagency Council, HRIIC), San Francisco Unified School District Early Education Department and Special Education Department, and the Early Start Program of Golden Gate Regional Center.
-An Advisory Committee with a membership comprised of families, early education providers, university faculty, funders, and others representing the early care and education committee guides the implementation of the program.
+SF Inclusion Networks collaborates with other early childhood initiatives throughout San Francisco, including Help Me Grow, San Francisco Unified School District Early Education Department and Special Education Department, and the Early Start Program of Golden Gate Regional Center.

 What We Offer